keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### DISSERTATION

-Title: *Becoming What We Are: Virtue and Practical Wisdom as Natural Ends in Recent Neo-Aristotelian Ethics* \newline
+Title: *Becoming What We Are: Virtue and Practical Wisdom as Natural Ends in Recent Neo-Aristotelian Ethics*
 Committee: David Bradshaw (Chair), Dan Breazeale, Stefan Bird-Pollan, Mark Kightlinger

 ### AREA OF SPECIALIZATION